ByteChain-Labs/ByteChain-Testnet-Alpha/CONTRIBUTING.md

 - Ensure your contributions align with the roadmap and goals of ByteChain.
 - Open an issue before starting major features to get feedback.
 - Update documentation and add tests as needed when making changes.
+- All contribution will be acknowledged by the maintainer

 Thank you for contributing to ByteChain Testnet Alpha!